-Between assemblies, a board of 17 directors, elected by the General Assembly, act as the executive body of UICC.
+Between assemblies, a board of 17 directors, elected by the General Assembly, act as the governance body of UICC.

 The following individuals have been elected:

 |HRH Princess Dina Mired

 Since 1994, I have been a joint faculty member at the Fred Hutchinson Cancer Research Center in Seattle and the University of Washington in the Departments of Surgery and Global Health Medicine, where I care for women with breast cancer and breast health issues.
 As a practicing surgeon, I keep attuned to current issues in cancer diagnostics and treatment.

 Since 1998, I have served on the National Comprehensive Cancer Network (NCCN) breast cancer panel, which develops treatment guidelines for breast cancer in the United States, and am now vice-chair of that internationally recognised guideline panel.

 My experience and perspective in global oncology have value for the UICC Board of Directors.
 In 1995, I started in cancer advocacy as principle scientist for the National Breast Cancer Coalition (NBCC) advocacy training course ‘Project LEAD’.
 Since then, I have devoted my research career to the study of best practices in global oncology.
 In 2002, I founded the Breast Health Global Initiative (BHGI), which pioneered the development of comprehensive resource-stratified, evidence-based guidelines for breast care in LMICs.

 Having been involved with UICC since 2003, I am now completing my second two-year term on the UICC Board of Directors.